Aconia Fabia Paulina: Biography

+Poetry

 On the base of the funerary monument to Pratextatus, Paulina had a poem composed by herself inscribed, which celebrated her husband and their love, a poem probably derived by the oration read by Paulina at her husband's funeral.
 This poem is cited by Jerome in a letter in which he mocks Praetextatus, claiming he was not in paradise but in hell.